-These shin guards are very well put together – the padding has a large raised section over the shin, which adds not only protection, but also visual appeal.
+The Top King Shin Guards are very well put together – the padding has a large raised section over the shin, which adds not only protection, but also visual appeal.

 On the inside, they seem really well shaped, probably fitting my legs better than any other shin guards.
 While you obviously don’t want these too loose, I’ve found I don’t need to pull the straps super tight to get a good fit – they just seem to be shaped really well.
 I’m going to have to admit that of all the shin guards I’ve used so far, these have to win the award for my favourite inner shaping.

 The straps on these shin guards are about an inch and a half thick, and I’ve found the Velcro holds firmly enough that you don’t have to worry.
 The straps go through a loop and secure back on to themselves.
 Instead of the loop being exposed, which can get caught or hit, it’s encased in leather, which presumably improves the durability slightly too by keeping it protected from sweat or other moisture.
 I find this type of strap is also great for getting the shin guards on nice and tight, which helps to prevent any slipping or unwanted movement.
 While many shin guards end up having a lot of wasted velcro where the step is too long, these fit me almost perfectly.